 What should I wear?

-Wear warm, layered clothing and comfortable shoes as you be will be standing most of the time.
+Check the weather forecast and dress appropriately with comfortable shoes as you be will be standing most of the time.
 We will provide you with a King County Elections apron and safety vest identifying you as an Elections representative.
 We can provide rain ponchos if needed, but we encourage you to check the weather forecast when you plan your night.

 Can I wear campaign buttons, campaign t-shirts or anything else indicating my support for a specific candidate, campaign or political party?